 Existing law prohibits a court from admitting to bail a person who is arrested for violating an order for protection against domestic violence, whether the person is a child or an adult, if the arresting officer determines that the violation of the order was accompanied by a direct or indirect threat of harm.
-(NRS 62C.020, 125.555, 178.484) Sections 2 and 3 of this bill further prohibit a court from admitting a person to bail sooner than 12 hours after arrest if the person is under the influence of alcohol or a controlled substance or has previously violated an order for protection.
+(NRS 62C.020, 125.555, 178.484) Sections 2 and 3 of this bill further prohibit a court from admitting a person to bail sooner than 12 hours after arrest if the person has previously violated an order for protection or has a certain concentration of alcohol in his blood or breath or a certain amount of a prohibited substance in his blood or urine at the time of, or within 2 hours after, the violation.
 (NRS 62C.020, 125.555) Sections 2 and 5 of this bill make the circumstances requiring the 12-hour hold of a person who violates an order for protection against domestic violence applicable to a person arrested for violating an order for protection against stalking, aggravated stalking or harassment.
 (NRS 62C.020, 178.484)